-What Documents Do I Need for Online Business Loans?
+What Documents Do I Need to Apply for Online Business Loans?

 The documents required for an online business loan will vary from lender to lender, but having some key documents and information at your fingertips will help make the application process smoother and quicker.

-- Your business financial statements (profit and loss, income statement, and an outline of your expenses).
+- Your business financial statements (profit and loss, income statement, business tax returns, and an outline of your expenses).

-- Your personal financial information including the last three years of personal income tax returns.
+- Your personal financial information, including the last three years of personal tax returns.

-- Your business license, number, and other details.
+- Your business license, number, years in business, industry, size, and other details.

 - A copy of your business lease (if applicable).